Jacqueline Airamé at work in her garden in Mariposa, CA (date unknown)

 I called them.

-It turned out the developers had given the Mendershausens one week to salvage whatever they could from the Airamé garden.
+The developers had given the Mendershausens one week to salvage whatever was left of the Airamé garden.

-The Mendershausens hoped some of the pieces could be placed in nearby Mariposa as public art, but the larger pieces—a griffin and a couple of horses and two large cats, among others—were too heavy to move without special equipment.
-They weren’t sure they’d be able to manage it, “and the blue mosaic hillside has already been bulldozed, most of it, anyway,” Ann said.
+The Mendershausens hoped some of the pieces could be placed in Mariposa as public art, but the larger pieces—a griffin, a couple of horses and two large cats, among others—were too heavy to move without special equipment.
+They weren’t sure they’d be able to manage it, “and the blue, mosaic hillside has already been bulldozed - most of it, anyway,” Ann told me.

 ?
 I'd heard enough.

-Two days later, on a February morning, I was on my way to Mariposa in a cold drizzle of rain.
-But as I drove east on 580 the gray skies gave way to patches of blue.
-The open hills of Altamont Pass had already turned green and further east I noticed a tentative green carpet appearing in the bare almond orchards along highway 132.
+Two days later, on a February morning, I was on my way to Mariposa in a cold drizzle.
+As I drove east on 580 the gray skies gave way to patches of blue.
+The hills of Altamont Pass had already turned green and further east, I noticed a tentative green carpet appearing in the bare almond orchards along highway 132.

 A few miles out of Merced, a sign—“Fruit Basket”—caught my eye and I pulled over to stretch my legs.
 I'd get an apple and maybe some cashews.
 I couldn't help notice a long line of old farm equipment bordering the parking area.
 Hmm...